lucijakrusic/programming1WS22/README.md

 jupyter-lab
 ```

-This will bring up your browser and will show you the contents of the `gdp` directory.
+This will bring up your browser and will show you the contents of the `programming1WS22` directory.